Updated March 27, 2022.

 Waterman: The Life and Times of Duke Kahanamoku, David Davis

 If you’ve never heard of Duke Kahanamoku, you’re in for a treat!
 He was a pretty fascinating person, and he’s considered the father of modern surfing.
-He was born on the Big Island in 1890, competed in multiple events in multiple Olympics, survived the Spanish flu, dabbled in acting, taught tourists how to surf on Waikiki, ran a couple of gas stations, and served 13 terms as sherriff of Honolulu!
+He was born on the Island of Hawai’i in 1890, competed in multiple events in multiple Olympics, survived the Spanish flu, dabbled in acting, taught tourists how to surf on Waikiki, ran a couple of gas stations, and served 13 terms as sherriff of Honolulu!
 This was truly an interesting read, especially for sports enthusiasts.
 And don’t forget to eat at Duke’s on O’ahu, Kauai, or Maui on your trip!

 I picked this book up almost by accident, but I ended up really enjoying it!
 I’m not a marathoner, cyclist, or swimmer, but I was excited to learn the origins of the now-legendary Iron Man triathlon, which started on O’ahu in 1978!
 It’s a short book and a quick read, sure to inspire non-athletes and athletes alike!